pmndrs/use-asset/readme.md

 useAsset.peek = (...args: any[]) => any
 ```

-You can also use the `useAsset` hook, this makes it possible to define assets on the spot instead of having to define them externally.
+You can also use the `useAsset` hook, which is modelled after [react-promise-suspense](https://github.com/vigzmv/react-promise-suspense).
+This makes it possible to define assets on the spot instead of having to define them externally.
 They use a global cache, anything you request at any time is written into it.

 ```jsx
 import { useAsset } from "use-asset"